 Get on Twitter

-Pick one area that speaks to you and get out there, then add more to it!
+Pick one area that speaks to you, get out there, and then add more!

 You are never an expert - you are always learning

 Want to check out some Twitter chats - Rachelle's favorite chats: #EduGladiators, #engagechat, #formativechat, #masterychat. #tlap

 Advice for preservice teachers

 Try something different - don't be afraid to try!

 Try fieldwork and observations in different subject areas and grade levels